 Intended for physical science and engineering students.
 Topics include systems of linear differential equations, nonlinear differential equations, qualitative, numerical, and finite difference methods, theorems of Green and Stokes, and the Divergence Theorem.
-Offered in the spring semester of even-numbered years when demand warrants.
+Offered in the spring semester when demand warrants.